| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 the pass.
 I was among several photographers that day who had dropped everything

+to record the event.
 The rotary set consisted of two plows, each coupled to a specially converted

 Electro-Motive Division F7 B-unit (cabless locomotive) to power the rotary